asset-group/asset-group.github.io/code.md

 Checking problems.

 #### RAIDS
 [RAIDS](https://github.com/cd-wang/RAIDS) is an intrusion detection system for autonomous cars.
 It extracts and analyzes sensory information (e.g., camera images and distance sensor values) to validate frames transmitted on the in-vehicle network (e.g., CAN bus).
+See the paper [Road Context-aware Intrusion Detection System for Autonomous Cars](https://asset-group.github.io/papers/ICICS19-RAIDS.pdf) for more details.